Geawn/InternshipSlotChecker/README.md

 # InternshipSlotChecker
-a tool deployed on AWS Lambda to help checking internship slot (HCMUT), Public version The code is for AWS lambda development, if you want to use it locally , you must remodify the \BE, ( try using AI tool, it is simple)
+A tool deployed on AWS Lambda to help checking internship slot (HCMUT), Public version

+The code is for AWS lambda development, if you want to use it locally , you must remodify the \BE, ( try using AI tool, it is simple)
 ## Good luck!